pgmarco11/pgmarco11/README.md

 #### React Apps

-* [Crypto Portfolio App](https://github.com/pgmarco11/crypto-portoflio-app) - An app to keep track of your portfolio value, provide technical analysis of coins, and provide crypto news.
-It retrieves various API data to analysis coins, a work in progress.
+* [Crypto Strategy Hub](https://github.com/pgmarco11/crypto-strategy-hub-api) - A React App that keeps track of your portfolio values and each crypto assets, and provides analysis of each crpyto asset, to evaluate them.
 * [Robofriends](https://github.com/pgmarco11/robofriends) - Example react app that retrieves API data and filters the results on search

 #### Node APIs

-* [Crypto Portfolio API](https://github.com/pgmarco11/crypto-portfolio-api) - A node development API for the crypto portfolio that uses Express to read/write json
+* [Crypto Strategy Hub API](https://github.com/pgmarco11/crypto-strategy-hub-api) - A node development API for the crypto portfolio that uses Express.js